OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ### Recommended Use

-Apps are verified against MASVS L1 or L2 depending on business risk.
+Apps can be verified against MASVS L1 or L2 based on prior risk assessment and overall level of security required.
 L1 is applicable to all mobile apps, while L2 is generally recommended for apps that handle more sensitive data and/or functionality.
-MASVS-R (or parts of it) can be applied *in addition* to proper security verification, to counter specific threats, such as repackaging or extraction of sensitive data.
+MASVS-R (or parts of it) can be applied to verify resiliency against specific threats, such as repackaging or extraction of sensitive data, *in addition* to proper security verification.

 In summary, The following verification types are available: